Shotacon: Shotacon publications

 Shotacon stories are commonly released in semi-monthly anthologies.
 Sometimes, however, manga artist will publish individual manga volumes.
 Many shotacon stories are published as dōjinshi; Shotaket (ショタケット), an annual convention to sell shotacon doujin material, was founded in 1995, by a group of male creators.
 The 2008 Shotaket had over 1000 attendees and offered work from nearly 200 circles.

 Shotacon for women is almost exclusively yaoi, and may be published in general yaoi anthology magazines or in one of the few exclusively shotacon yaoi anthologies, such as Shōnen Romance.
 Because of the possible legal issues, US publishers of yaoi have avoided material depicting notably underage characters.
 In 2006, Juné released an English translation of Mako Takahashi's Naichaisouyo (泣いちゃいそうよ) under the title "Almost Crying", a non-erotic shotacon manga; the book contains several stories featuring pubescent male characters, but their relationships are nonsexual.

 Shotacon for male readers may feature either homosexual or heterosexual relationships.
 Both gay and straight shotacon typically involve escapades between smaller, often pubescent males and young adults (older brother/sister figures), sexually frustrated authority figures (teacher/boss), significantly older "uncle/aunt" figures (neighborhood acquaintances, actual family members), or outright father or mother figures (adopted, step, or full blood relation).
 Outside of these tropes, stories that involve only young boys (with no older characters) are not rare, with the most common recurring theme being a classmate relation.

 Shota stories may be published in (a subset of) general seijin (men's pornographic) manga anthologies or in the few seijin shota manga anthologies, such as Shōnen Ai no Bigaku, which specializes in male-male stories.
 Some gay men's magazines which offer a particularly broad mix of pornographic material occasionally run stories or manga featuring peri-pubescent characters.

 In 2006, the seijin shotacon OVA anime Boku no Pico (ぼくのぴこ), which the producer has described as the first shotacon anime, was released.
 It was later followed by two sequels and an edited version of the first OVA, with content more suitable for viewers under 18, as well as a video game starring Pico and Chico, the main characters of the anime.
-However, three years previously an OVA based on the eroge Enzai was created, featuring explicit sexual acts involving young boys.
+However, an OVA based on the eroge Enzai was created in 2004, featuring explicit sexual acts involving young boys, and the OVA for Akira Gotō's A Forbidden Time dates back to 2000.